JiayuanWen/YuYuWeather/README.md

     export {openweather_api};

     ```
     Replace `(API)` with the API key you got from https://home.openweathermap.org/api_keys.
-Your final URL should look something like this:
+Save the file after making your changes.

-11. Save the file after making your changes.
-On your terminal, run the following command to start the project:
+11. On your terminal, run the following command to start the project:
     ``` bash
     npm start
     ```
-12. The app should start on your default browser after a while.
+    The app should start on your default browser after a while.
 If not, on your browser, type in `localhost:3000` on the URL bar.
-    >[!Note]
+    >**Note**
     >
-    > Your port may differ if you changed it following the *For devs* section.
+    > Your localhost port may differ if you changed it following the *For devs* section.

 </details>